o19s/ubi/DEVELOPMENT.md

 #### To generate the docs:

-We use the Pythong library `json-schema-for-humans` to generate HTML docs based on the JSON schema files.
+We use the Python library `json-schema-for-humans` to generate HTML docs based on the JSON schema files.

 You need Python to generate the HTML docs.
 The best way is to use a virtual environment.